-Many businesses are relying on Microsoft 365 more than ever, making the data it generates more crucial than ever.
+Many businesses rely on Microsoft 365 now more than ever, making the data it generates more crucial than ever.
 That’s why it’s so important for that data to be backed up and retrievable.
 But too many businesses wrongly assume their Microsoft 365 data is already getting backed up, or they’re using legacy solutions that are more costly and less reliable than what’s now available.

 With everyone working from home and using Microsoft 365 to collaborate with their colleagues, there isn’t just an increased reliance on what Microsoft 365 can do, but also on the data it generates.
 What may have once been a sensitive conversation at the office now exists on the internet, and therefore requires a level of security and redundancy it didn’t need before.